 7. PQQ (pyrroloquinoline quinone)

 PQQ is an essential micronutrient that plays a critical role across a range of basic life functions.
-It is an ultra potent antioxidant and provides extraordinary defense against mitochondrial decay
+It is an ultra potent antioxidant and provides extraordinary defense against mitochondrial decay and related ailments.

 The chemical structure of PQQ enables it to withstand exposure to oxidative stress up to 5,000 times greater than vitamin C. Research shows that along with CoQ10, just 20 mg per day of PQQ can significantly preserve and enhance memory, attention, and cognition in aging humans.